conda/conda-dot-org/blog/2026-06-25-bridging-conda-and-pypi-ecosystems.md

 Here are a few rough edges we already know about:

  - `conda search` does not currently work when the conda-pypi channel is enabled.
 We are planning to add support in the next major release.
 Until then, just use `conda install <pypi-package>`
- - Extras cannot yet be requested through the command line. `conda install package[extra]` will fail.
+ - Extras cannot yet be requested through the command line. `conda install package[extras=extra]` will fail.
 Extras declared inside package metadata are handled during the solve, so dependencies of a package's extras still resolve correctly.
 You just can't request them from the CLI.
  - The conda-pypi channel does not currently have a browsable package interface on anaconda.org.

 ## We need your feedback